Dans-labs/dariah/docs/index.md

 community contributions to the [DARIAH](http://www.dariah.eu).

-The documentation contains a functional part, the *workflow* of assessment and reviewing, and a technical part: architecture, technologiy, software design.
+The documentation contains a functional part, the *workflow* of assessment and reviewing, and a technical part: architecture, technology, software design.

 # Overview of this documentation